 Unfortunately, the "Allow While Using App" setting is not sufficient to use FAIRTIQ properly.
 With this setting, we would no longer receive your location data if your FAIRTIQ app was terminated.
 Your FAIRTIQ app could have been terminated due to several different reasons – because of a system error, your phone ran out of battery, you swiped it away, a new version was installed during your trip, and so on.
 You get the idea.

-How do I have to give my location permission on iOS?
+How do I give my location permission on iOS?

 1) First, when you install or reinstall the FAIRTIQ app, you will be presented with a screen asking for your location permission, giving you three options: